lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

         node.in_funcs = sorted(node.in_funcs)
 ```

 The traversal is performed in a _Depth First Search (DFS)_ fashion, beginning from the `start` step.

-There are a few
-fields that are updated each time a node/step is visited:
+There are a few fields that are updated each time when a node/step is visited:

 - `node.in_funcs`: parent steps, as opposed to `node.out_funcs` which are child steps.
 - `node.split_parents`: a list of upstream fan-out steps where each starts an unclosed (at this step) fan-out.
 If a step